asmuth/clip/README.md

 Acknowledgements
 ----------------

-PlotFX is the successor of the FnordMetric ChartSQL project by the same authors.
+fviz is the successor of the FnordMetric ChartSQL project by the same authors.

 Parts of the new chart specification syntax and semantics were inspired by ideas from the "Grammar of Graphics" [0] and the ggplot2 project.